forklift-run/pallet-example-layered/README.md

   should see a Grafana dashboard with system monitoring information about your computer - this is because this pallet imports the package deployment for Grafana from github.com/Planktoscope/pallet-standard.
-- If you open <http://localhost/admin/dozzle/>, you should see a Dozzle dashboard with a list of containers running on your computer - this is because this pallet imports the package deployment for Grafana from github.com/Planktoscope/pallet-standard.

 ### Forking